ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 10. In the **Microsoft 365 Security &amp; Compliance center**, in the left-hand navigation pane, select **Alerts,** and then under it, select **View Alerts**.
 The notification that was just created based on the **Site collection admin permissions** alert should appear in the list.

-11. Leave your Client 1 and Client 2 VMs open for the remaining tasks in this lab.
+11. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.